 Susie has a PhD in stable and radioisotope chemistry.
 As a post-doctoral researcher in Scotland for 5 years, her research focussed on the use of stable and radioisotopes (d13C, d2H, d15N, d18O, 14C, 137Cs, 210Pb, 241Am, 239/240Pu, 238U-234U-230Th) to study environmental and geological processes.
 Environmental research projects included: remediation of heavy metal contaminated land, carbon cycling in peatlands (including novel technology development to enable radiocarbon dating of methane and carbon dioxide) and the authentication of Scotch whisky.
 Geological research projects have included investigations into the mobility and behaviour of radionuclides within natural bentonite clay and pillow lavas for the Cyprus Natural Analogue Project.

-Dr Hardie is employed by CSD Ingenieure and, in collaboration with McKinley Consulting, acts as coordinator for a wide range of work carried out in Japan.
+Dr Hardie is employed by CSD Ingenieure and, in collaboration with McKinley Consulting, acts as coordinator for project work carried out in Japan.